mhart/ai-to-the-world-mcp-workshop/README.md

 * Select "SSE" as the Transport Type
 * Enter http://localhost:8787/sse in the URL box and select "Connect"
 * Click "List Tools" to view tools our MCP Server has made available to us
-* Click the "add" tool and test it out!
+* Click the "randomNumber" tool and test it out!